1994 Andhra Pradesh Legislative Assembly election

-The United Andhra Pradesh Legislative Assembly election of 1994 took place in December 1994 in 294 constituencies in United Andhra Pradesh, India.
+The 1994 Andhra Pradesh Legislative Assembly election took place in December 1994 in 294 constituencies in Andhra Pradesh, India.
 The elections were conducted to elect the government in the state of Andhra Pradesh for the next five years.
-The TDP secured a huge majority winning 226 seats.
+The TDP secured a huge majority winning 216 seats.
 The Indian National Congress won only 26 seats.
 NTR was sworn his 3rd term as Chief Minister of the state.